Visiting St Lucia in July

 St Lucia is home to beautiful waterfalls but the tallest one is the Sault Falls and it’s located in Dennery which is on the east of the island.

 I don’t know about you, but I love waterfalls.

 The Diamond Botanical Gardens is home to the Diamond Waterfalls which you need to visit.

 This one is located in Soufriere which is the South almost the Western side of St Lucia.

 If you want to dip in a waterfall, I suggest either the Toraille Waterfall or the Piton Falls which we went to.

-There is a little hike to get too, but there is a place to swim and relax as well.
+There is a little hike to get to, but there is a place to swim and relax as well.

 I love this one a lot.

-Visiting St Lucia in July is extremely popular and things can get really busy.
+Visiting St Lucia in July is extremely popular, and things can get hectic.

 If you are looking to avoid the crowd, I would suggest visiting the La Tille Waterfall which seems to be less filled with tourists.